Time to qualify

 Painting and decorating qualifications

 The BCITO manages painting and decorating apprenticeships.
-In your apprenticeship you will be working towards the National Certificate in Painting and Decorating Level 4.
+In your apprenticeship you will be working towards the New Zealand Certificate in Painting and Decorating Level 4.

 There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions, and work out measurements, quantities and angles.